Emperor Titus at The Louvre, Paris

 myminifactory

-This Roman (?) colossal statue of Titus, emperor between 79 and 81 AD is one of the first sculptures of the French royal collection; it is believed to have been completed in the 1st Century AD and the time of Titus' reign.
-Titus (Latin: Titus Flāvius Caesar Vespasiānus Augustus; 30 December 39 – 13 September 81) was Roman Emperor from 79 to 81.
-A member of the Flavian dynasty, Titus succeeded his father Vespasian upon his death, thus becoming the first Roman Emperor to come to the throne after his own biological father.
-Prior to becoming Emperor, Titus gained renown as a military commander, serving under his father in Judaea during the First Jewish-Roman War.
-The campaign came to a brief halt with the death of emperor Nero in 68, launching Vespasian's bid for the imperial power during the Year of the Four Emperors.
-When Vespasian was declared Emperor on 1 July 69, Titus was left in charge of ending the Jewish rebellion.
-In 70, he besieged and captured Jerusalem, and destroyed the city and the Second Temple.
-For this achievement Titus was awarded a triumph: the Arch of Titus commemorates his victory to this day.
-Under the rule of his father, Titus gained notoriety in Rome serving asprefect of the Praetorian Guard, and for carrying on a controversial relationship with the Jewish queen Berenice.
-Despite concerns over his character, Titus ruled to great acclaim following the death of Vespasian in 79, and was considered a good emperor by Suetonius and other contemporary historians.
-As emperor, he is best known for completing the Colosseum and for his generosity in relieving the suffering caused by two disasters, theeruption of Mount Vesuvius in AD 79 and a fire in Rome in 80.
-After barely two years in office, Titus died of a fever on 13 September 81.
+This gigantic statue of Roman Emperor Titus, who ruled from 79 to 81 AD, is one of the first colossal sculptures in the French royal collection; it was likely completed during Titus' reign, which lasted into the 1st Century AD.
+Titus (Latin: Titus Flavius Caesar Vespasianus Augustus) was Roman Emperor from 79 to 81 AD.
+A member of the Flavian dynasty, he became emperor after his father Vespasian's death, thus becoming the first Roman Emperor to take power after his own biological father.
+Before becoming Emperor, Titus gained renown as a skilled military commander, serving under his father in Judaea during the First Jewish-Roman War.
+The campaign was temporarily halted by the death of Emperor Nero in 68 AD, allowing Vespasian's bid for imperial power to proceed during the Year of the Four Emperors.
+When Vespasian was declared Emperor on July 1, 69 AD, Titus took charge of ending the Jewish rebellion.
+In 70 AD, he besieged and captured Jerusalem, destroying the city and the Second Temple in the process.
+As a result of his achievement, Titus was awarded a triumph, commemorated by the Arch of Titus today.
+Under Vespasian's rule, Titus gained notoriety in Rome as prefect of the Praetorian Guard and for engaging in a scandalous relationship with Jewish Queen Berenice.
+Despite concerns about his character, Titus ruled to great acclaim following Vespasian's death in 79 AD, earning praise from historians like Suetonius.
+As emperor, he is best known for completing the Colosseum and for providing relief to those suffering from two disasters: the eruption of Mount Vesuvius in AD 79 and a fire that ravaged Rome in 80 AD.
+After barely two years in office, Titus died of a fever on September 13, 81 AD.
 He was deified by the Roman Senate and succeeded by his younger brother Domitian.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan The World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the world for public access.
+Scan The World is an open-source community effort, if you have interesting items nearby and would like to contribute, email stw@myminifactory.com to learn how you can help.

 Download Model from myminifactory